ra0013/UnSnap/README.md

 interface for adjusting timezone and daylight saving time settings.

 Features

+Forensic Metadata:
-Forensic Metadata: Includes examiner name, case number, source directory, and file hashes (SHA-256 and SHA-1) for integrity verification.
+Includes examiner name, case number, source directory, and file hashes (SHA-256 and SHA-1) for integrity verification.
+Media Handling:
-Media Handling: Automatically locates and displays media files (images and videos) associated with messages.
+Automatically locates and displays media files (images and videos) associated with messages.
-Timezone and DST Adjustment: User-friendly form to adjust timestamps according to different timezones and daylight saving time.
+Timezone and DST Adjustment:
+User-friendly form to adjust timestamps according to different timezones and daylight saving time.
+Message Filtering:
-Message Filtering: Option to filter messages by sender and recipient.
+Option to filter messages by sender and recipient.
+Forensic Soundness:
-Forensic Soundness: Ensures data integrity and accurate reporting.
+Ensures data integrity and accurate reporting.
-Installation
-Clone the repository:

 Ensure you have installed pytz pip install pytz

 Usage

 Prepare your CSV file:

 *preformatted chat.csv received from SnapChat.

-Ensure your CSV file contains the following columns: id,from,to,body,href,media_id,saved,timestamp
+Ensure your CSV file contains the following columns:

+   id,from,to,body,href,media_id,saved,timestamp

 Run the script:

 python unsnap.py [options]

 Options:
 filename: The path to the CSV file (required).
 --from: Filter by the sender (optional).
 --to: Filter by the recipient (optional).